westfish/deepeyes-my/verl/models/mcore/readme.md

     - d. for VLM the interface might be different, it is ok to add a new model class with GPTModel as its module.
 3. offline weights conversion from huggingface to mcore `dist_checkpointing` format
 4. support online weights conversion from mcore to huggingface
-    - it is recommended to initilize a vLLM model with the converted mcore weights, and then test if the generating sequence is correct.
+    - it is recommended to initialize a vLLM model with the converted mcore weights, and then test if the generating sequence is correct.

 ## How to scale up to larger models like deepseek-v3 or other 100B+ models